 Top 5 Things Not to Do When Building a Website

-Yes, building a website can be easy, but creating a website very well is not actually that easy – that’s why there’s an entire industry dedicated to building websites – whether it be through a website builder or an agency that will build a website for you.
+Yes, site building can be easy, but creating a website very well is not actually that easy – that’s why there’s an entire industry dedicated to building websites – whether it be through a website builder or an agency that will build a website for you.
 Because website building has now become simpler and more accessible, it may seem that everyone is doing it.
 And because there are more people doing it, plenty of people are also doing it wrong.
 Here are the top 5 things to not do when building a website:

 1. Make it Hard or Confusing to Navigate

 Set out a path you want visitors to take, make it intuitive, then put it into action.
 In simplest terms – don’t make the website visitor think.
 Create a menu that has your most popular pages so your visitors can easily navigate to them.
 If a visitor can’t tell the difference between a clickable link and a decorative piece of text, you just may have a design problem.
 The worst case is, if a visitor can’t find the information that they were looking for, they simply may not return in the future.